-In connection with Amendment No. 1 to the Quarterly Report on Form10-Q of Finance of America Companies Inc. (as successor registrant to Replay Acquisition LLC) (the "Company") for the quarterly period ended September 30, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Johan Gericke, Executive Vice President, Chief Financial Officer, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Finance of America Companies Inc. (the "Company") for the quarterly period ended March 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Johan Gericke, Executive Vice President, Chief Financial Officer, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: May 28, 2021 /s/ Johan Gericke
+/s/ Johan Gericke Johan Gericke

-Johan Gericke Executive Vice President, Chief Financial Officer (Principal Financial Officer)
+Executive Vice President, Chief Financial Officer (Principal Financial Officer)